 If your countertop becomes scratched, scraped, or even burned, these marks can be sanded out of the countertop, and a new finish can be applied to disguise the marks.
 While on the one hand, this does make wood countertops slightly higher in maintenance than some other materials, on the other, it also means that you can renew your countertop fairly easily, enabling it to last for many years.

+Several wood species are available in both newly milled and reclaimed woods to create the exact color and texture that will jive with the desired design of the kitchen remodel.
 Wood species each have their own characteristics, color, and grain patterns.
 This means that you have a lot of choices when it comes to choosing your wood countertop.

 All woods have a rich, warm color to them, but they can range in grain and tone.
 For example, white oak has a gray undertone with a moderate grain pattern, while hickory has a creamy white color with a very dark, wild grain.
 Cherry has a very rich, warm color and a close grain, while pine has a lot of natural knot holes that can give the countertop an antique or rustic look.

 It’s also important to think about how you will use your wood surface in order to determine what the best finish option will be to protect the wood.
 If you plan to use the surface directly for food prep, it would be recommended to utilize a natural oil that is formulated to specifically be used in a food-safe way.
 If it is more likely that you plan on using the top for general use, you may be inclined to have a traditional water-based product applied that will ultimately require less maintenance than a surface used for food prep.

 Wood can be contemporary, traditional, formal, or rustic depending on the grain and the finish.
 This lets it work well in nearly any kitchen or space.

 Wood Kitchen Countertop Design Ideas